-This is the second year in a row Recruitee is benchmarked as one of the most user-friendly applicant tracking systems (ATS).
+This is the second year in a row Recruitee is benchmarked as one of the most user-friendly ATS solutions.
 This time we also achieved the highest score in user-friendliness.
 We’re thrilled to see that our hard work paid off.

 “We updated two applicant tracking software industry reports where we identify the top user-friendly and affordable ATS software products.
 Recruitee was one of few ATS software products to rank in multiple reports.
 Recruitee impressed us with their clean interface featuring clearly labeled widgets making tasks easier to complete.
 Their impressive 5-star ease of use and customer support ratings helped them rank high in both reports.”

 A while back talked about why ATS solutions need to be easy to use and why it’s important for us.
 In short: We’ve come a long way since the early days of ATS.
 No more poorly designed interfaces with clunky buttons and way too many fields.
 No more confused users.

 Today we’ll talk about customer service and why it’s every bit as important as the ease of use and beautiful interface.